LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

   "type": "ms.MessagingEventNotification"
 }
 ```
-In LivePerson' unified window the above Post Survey will be rendered as such:
+In LivePerson's unified window the above Post Survey will be rendered as such:

 ![post-survey](img/Post_Survey.png)

-### Step 12 - Display the Survey on your custom window
+### Step 12 - Display the Survey in Your Custom Window

-* As you can see from the above notification, the Post Survey is essentially a rich message including text, structured content templates, i.e. quick replies array consists of eight clickable buttons that trigger actions, in one message.
+As you can see from the above notification, the Post Survey is essentially a rich message including text, structured content templates (in this case a quick replies array which consists of eight clickable buttons that trigger actions) in one message.

-* In order to get familiar with Rich Messaging please get familiar with its [documentation](getting-started-with-rich-messaging-introduction.html).

-* In LivePerson we have a renderer that displays this content within our unified window.
-In order to simulate its work you can play with our [Json-Pollock](https://livepersoninc.github.io/json-pollock/editor/) tool that utilizes this renderer.

-**Note** The renderer code is also an open source and can be forked and used in your code if needed.
-You can find the GitHub repository for this project [here](https://github.com/LivePersonInc/json-pollock).
-For more information about Json-Pollock please refer [here](structured-content-structured-content-rendering-tool.html).

-* You can see that apart from the text there are several clickable buttons in a [quick replies](quick-replies-overview.html) array included.
+These templates and the quick reply buttons are all part of our Rich Messaging features.
+In order to familiarize yourself with Rich Messaging please review its [documentation](getting-started-with-rich-messaging-introduction.html).
+You can see in the above example that apart from the text, there are several clickable buttons in a [quick replies](quick-replies-overview.html) array included.
 Each one of them is a [button](getting-started-with-rich-messaging-basic-elements-button.html).

 ![quick-replies-sc](img/quick_replies_sc.png)

+**Note**

+To make work with Structured Content easier, LivePerson has also built a renderer that displays this content within our unified window.
+In order to simulate this display you can use our [Json-Pollock](https://livepersoninc.github.io/json-pollock/editor/) tool that utilizes this renderer.
+This enables you to test your structured content and rich messages in a sandbox environment before using them.

+The renderer code is also an open source project and can be forked and used in your code if needed.
+You can find the GitHub repository for this project [here](https://github.com/LivePersonInc/json-pollock).
+For more information about Json-Pollock please refer [to its documentation](structured-content-structured-content-rendering-tool.html).

-You can copy and paste the button json object into the simulator to see how it is rendered using the [json-pollock](https://livepersoninc.github.io/json-pollock/editor/)
+You can copy and paste the button JSON object into the simulator to see how it is rendered using the [json-pollock](https://livepersoninc.github.io/json-pollock/editor/) tool.

 Example: